leopard-ai/betty/docs/tutorial/basic/basic_start.rst

 **Training Configuration**

 MWN parameters don't affect the loss function of the **Reweight** problem directly, but only indirectly through the optimal parameters of the classifier problem.
-Thus, gradient for MWN should be calculated using hypergradient.
+Thus, gradient for MWN should be calculated using hypergradients.
 In our example, we use *implicit differentiation with finite difference (a.k.a.
-DARTS)* to calculate gradient for MWN parameters.
+DARTS)* to calculate gradients for MWN parameters.
 This can be easily specified with ``Config``.

 .. code:: python